Plan

 Screen management

 The High level block is the high level Work Breakdown Structure.
-This plan defines the approach to be taken to deliver the requirements for the change request.
+This plan defines the approach to take to deliver the requirements for the change request.

 The summary grid displays the current status of the individual implementation plans.
 The entities listed are aligned with the associated impact analysis.

 A plan status can be one of the following: In planning, Being implemented, or Completed.
-Not applicable is displayed if either of the following conditions apply:
+Not applicable displays if either of the following conditions apply:

 - The associated impact analysis did not generate any transaction lines.

-- The project manager has confirmed that the plan is not required.
+- The project manager has confirmed that the plan is not needed.

 This block is the high level Work Breakdown Structure.
-This plan defines the approach to be taken to meet the approved requirements.
+This plan defines the approach to take to meet the approved requirements.

 Project managers (Planners)